Guidance to licensing authorities

 29.15.
 Such an order could be used by a licensing authorities where, for example, they discover that poker is being offered in alcohol licensed premises that consistently breaches the prescribed limits on stakes and prizes, participation fees are being charged for the poker, amounts are deducted from stakes or winnings, or poker (and other gaming) is the main activity offered on the premises.

 Code of practice for exempt equal chance gaming

-29.17 The code of practice requires owners/licensees/clubs/welfare institutes to adopt good practice measures for the provision of gaming in general, and poker in particular.
+29.17.
+The code of practice requires owners, licensees, clubs and welfare institutes to adopt good practice measures for the provision of gaming in general, and poker in particular.
 The code also sets out the stakes and prizes limits and the limits on participation fees (for clubs) laid out in regulations.

 Poker in alcohol licensed premises

 29.18.
 The Commission actively engages with the larger national and regional organisers of poker leagues to remind them of the limited exemptions that apply to poker being offered in pubs.
 Infringements of such requirements as stake and prize limits which are localised are normally best managed by the local authority responsible for issuing the alcohol premises licence.
 Template letters published on the Commission’s website have proved effective in assisting management of such cases.